SeLite/SeLite.github.io/SQLiteImport.md

 Following steps are in Unix.
 They're quite trivial, so there's no version for Windows here.

-You need 2 plain text backups of Postgres - one with schema, the other one with data.
+You need two plain text backups of Postgres - one with schema, the other one with data.
 Data backup must be created by pg\_dump tool, with one insert per record and including column names (as is the default).

 MySQL (future): --no-data, --no-create-info